FatConan/malic-acid/README.md

 # Malic Acid

-A javascript HTML form handling library for use atop Formic Acid.
+A javascript HTML form handling and utility library for use atop Formic Acid.
 Formic and Malic acids are designed around the principle of bridging HTML forms to JSON Rest APIs.

 [Formic Acid](https://github.com/FatConan/formic-acid) provides extraction and validation mechanisms for validating JSON data (it will also process multipart